Recipe for a Winning Hub

 - Make sure you add rss links, backlinks and keywords.

 - This is where you add the polls, quizzes and other fun things.
 Make sure they are relevant to your hub.
+I often use a callout that is related to the content.

 - Top all of these things off with a super-duper summary.